 5. Students who know they will be taking a known excused absence (I.e.: Pregnancy Leave of absence, Necessary Medical Surgery) and have approval from the clinical director, should complete future missed clinical hours prior to leave of absence.
 The student should also work ahead on clinical evaluation competencies prior to absence.

-6. Class, laboratory and clinical hours combined may not exceed forty (40) hours per week.
+6. Clinical hours may not exceed forty (40) hours per week.